Posted on February 14, 2019

 There are several limitations associated with the use of solid-state detectors.
 To increase the diode depletion region which forms the interaction volume of the detector, production of high-purity semiconductor materials, like silicon or germanium, is required.
 Leakage current in the diode due to room-temperature excitation of charge carriers can significantly degrade the noise performance of solid- state detectors.
 Cooling to cryogenic temperatures is generally required for optimal resolution and operation.
 Solid-state detectors and spectrometers are typically more expensive than alternative technologies.

 Additional classes of detectors exist.
 Each detector type possesses unique advantages and disadvantages depending on survey requirements.
 Understanding of the differences between detector designs and capabilities can help facilitate interpretation and discussion of radiation measurements.
+Contact S.E.
+International for assistance with your radiation detection needs.

 Your email address will not be published.
 Required fields are marked *